UCKarl/UCKarl.github.io/interests/older-ipadart.md

 ---
 layout: page
 permalink: /interests/older-ipadart/index.html
-title: Art, Climbing, and Food
+title: iPad Fingerpaintings
 tags: [climbing,riding,ice cream,smoked salmon]
 ---

-## Older iPad Artwork

-The first few were using iPad's default photos program.
-Started doodling on the plane on a business trip, and then realized that it's not too difficult to do it.
+These first few were using iPad's default photos program.
+I started doodling on the plane when I was flying to and from the East Coast on business trips.

 ### iPad Artwork with Default iPad App